RIPE-NCC/ripe-database-documentation/docs/18.Installation-and-Development/03-Building-whois.md

   - See [Getting Started on OSX](../Installation-and-Development/Getting-started-on-OSX/#getting-started-on-osx) for installation information.
   - See [Configure MariaDB](../Installation-and-Development/Configure-MariaDB/#configure-mariadb) for instructions how to create and grant user permission.
   - See [Installation instructions](../Installation-and-Development/Installation-instructions/#installation-instructions) for instructions on how to create and populate needed databases.
-- Ensure `whois/tools` directory is populated with the following files.
+- Ensure `whois/tools` directory is populated with hazelcast.xml file.
-  - hazelcast.xml
-  - log4j2.xml
 - Ensure a local property is available in `tools` directory.
-Copy `whois/whois-commons/src/main/resources/whois.properties` into `whois/tools` directory and ensure the following properties are updated to allow running locally, for example have the following:
+Copy `whois/whois-commons/src/test/resources/whois.properties` and `whois/whois-commons/src/test/resources/log4j2.xml` into `whois/tools` directory and ensure the following properties are updated to allow running locally, for example have the following:

     port.query=1043
     port.api=1080